fit-aleks/documentation/_docs/Android/Ver.2.0.0/2_sdk_init.md

 final MPS mps = MPS.init(context, mpsUrl, "test-sdk", MPSSDKLogLevel.DEBUG, testMode);
 ```

-The last parameter can be one of the @MPSSDKLogLevel.LogLevel and defines the number of logs which will be printed by the SDK
+The penultimate parameter can be one of the ```@MPSSDKLogLevel.LogLevel``` and defines the number of logs which will be printed by the SDK.

 ## Request an MPSPage Object